Inference for Change Points in High Dimensional Data via Self-Normalization: Introduction

-Owing to the advances in science and technology, high dimensional data is now produced in many scientific areas, such as neuroscience, genomics and finance, among others.
-Structural change detection and estimation for high dimensional data are of prime importance to understand the heterogeneity in the data as well as facilitate statistical modeling and inference.
-Among recent work that tackles change point testing and estimation for high dimensional data and large panel data (allowing growing dimension), we mention \cite{horvath2012change}, \cite{chan2013darling}, \cite{enikeeva2013high}, \cite{cho2015multiple}, \cite{cho2016change}, \citet{jirak2012change, jirak2015uniform}, \cite{wang2018high}.
-In particular, the method developed by \cite{cho2015multiple} is based on sparsified binary segmentation for multiple change point detection; the test proposed by \cite{wang2018high} is based on projection under sparsity assumption; the test by \cite{enikeeva2013high} is based on scan statistic approach, and the one by \cite{jirak2015uniform} is based on taking componentwise maxima CUSUM statistic.
-All of the above tests are specifically targeting sparse alternatives.
+Owing to the advances in science and technology, high-dimensional data is now produced in many areas, such as neuroscience, genomics and finance, among others.
+Structural change detection and estimation for high-dimensional data are of prime importance to understand the heterogeneity in the data as well as facilitate statistical modeling and inference.
+Among recent work that tackles change point testing and estimation for the mean of high-dimensional data and large panel data (allowing growing dimension), we mention \cite{horvath2012change}, \cite{chan2013darling}, \citet{jirak2012change, jirak2015uniform}, \cite{cho2016change}, \cite{yu2017finite}, \cite{wang2018high}, \cite{dette2018relevant}, \cite{enikeeva2013high}.
+In the high-dimensional environment, we often classify the alternatives into two types: sparse and dense alternatives. \csv{In the change-point context, a sparse change means that only a few components of the vector change their mean, i.e. the $L^0$-norm of the mean change vector is much smaller than $p$; whereas dense change corresponds to the case that a change occurs for a substantial portion of the components. } Several of the above-mentioned tests, including \cite{chan2013darling}, \citet{jirak2012change, jirak2015uniform}, \cite{yu2017finite}, \cite{dette2018relevant} and \cite{wang2018high}, specifically target sparse alternatives.
+For example, the test proposed by \cite{wang2018high} is based on projection under a sparsity assumption; the test by \cite{jirak2015uniform} is based on taking maximum of componentwise CUSUM statistics.
+On the other hand, the test by \cite{horvath2012change} aggregates the componentwise CUSUM statistic by using the sum, and is thus expected to have power against dense alternatives.
+However their asymptotic theory is mostly based on independent panel/component assumption and imposes the restrictive growth rate assumption $p/n^2=o(1)$; the test developed by \cite{enikeeva2013high} is adaptive in the sense that it can capture both sparse and dense alternatives.
+However, the latter paper imposed Gaussian and independent components assumptions and the validity of their method seems questionable when these strong assumptions are violated (see Section~\ref{sec:simulation} for numerical evidence).
+The test by \cite{cho2016change} is based on the double CUSUM statistic which utilizes the cross-sectional change-point structure by examining the cumulative sums of ordered CUSUMs at each point.
+A standard binary segmentation procedure was used to estimate the multiple change points and its consistency was shown for high-dimensional time series.
+Note that several tuning parameters need to be chosen for the double CUSUM based procedure and the computation cost is high due to the use of bootstrap; see Section~\ref{sec:simulation} for some comparisons.